National Federation of Coffee Growers of Colombia: The National Coffee Fund

 The program for restructuring and modernizing the coffee industry in Colombia has estimated an investment of two billion dollars.
 These monetary funds need to be generated from domestic and international sources.
 The Colombian coffee institutions and the policy making entities are facing the new realities of globalization and monetary volatility and economic uncertainties.
 Technological advances are being made in electronic commerce, production engineering and quality control, in an effort to reduce production costs and increase productivity.
 The historical evidence demonstrates that the institutions, organizations and policy making instruments of the coffee industry in Colombia are very dynamic and shall continue to adapt to changing circumstances and perform with leadership, innovation and positive results.

+Trademarks and patents of the Federation

+The FNC owns several trademarks for its products.
+Its first trademark, "Juan Valdez", was registered with the USPTO back in 1960, and the word mark for "100% Colombian coffee" was registered in 1969.
+The letters and stylized form of the name "Juan Valdez" is internationally protected through the Madrid system, and registered in many countries including the European countries and United States.
+Other trademarks registered with the USPTO include, among others, Buendia, Variedad Castillo and Juan O’Clock.
+Many of these as well as other marks are registered in the European countries.

+The FNC applied for a patent for an invention related to a protein from coffee berry borer (a small beetle) with the USPTO; a PCT application for the same invention has also been filed and FNC entered into the regional phase at the European Patent Office and national phase in Japan.